Skip to content

 View on GitHub Experiment in the IDE

 1. Pick a random number \(1 < a < N\) that is co-prime with \(N\).
-Co-primality can be checked by computing the GCD (greatest common divisor) of \(a\) and \(N\) - if it is 1 then we have found a co-prime \(a\), otherwise we have found a non-trivial factor of \(N\) and we are done.
+Check co-primality by computing the GCD (greatest common divisor) of \(a\) and \(N\).
+If it is 1, then we have a co-prime \(a\); otherwise, we have a non-trivial factor of \(N\) and we are done.

 2. Find the period \(r\) of the following function, using the quantum period finding algorithm (described in [3]): \(\(f(x) = a^x\hspace{-8pt} \mod \hspace{-4pt} N\)\)